 Pregnancy and Amniocentesis

 During pregnancy, the fetus is surrounded by amniotic fluid, a substance much like water.
-Amniotic fluid contains live fetal skin cells and other substances, such as alpha-fetoprotein (AFP).
+Amniotic fluid contains live fetal cells and other substances, such as alpha-fetoprotein (AFP).
 These substances provide important information about your baby's health before birth.

 What Is Amniocentesis?